elhaw/hash-password-nodejs/README.md

 # Hashing password in node js app

-This project shows how to hasg password before saving them in your database.
+This demo shows how to hash password before saving them in your database.

 ## Running project